Dariusz Żuraw: International career

 Żuraw made one appearance for the Poland national team, in a 3–1 friendly defeat to Belarus on 9 February 2005.

 Managerial career

-Ahead of the 2017–18 season Żuraw took over as manager at Znicz Pruszków, newly relegated to the third-tier II liga.
+Ahead of the 2017–18 season, Żuraw took over as manager at Znicz Pruszków, newly relegated to the third-tier II liga.

 From 31 March 2019 to 6 April 2021, he served as manager of Ekstraklasa club Lech Poznań.

 On 6 September 2022, he was appointed manager of second-tier side Podbeskidzie Bielsko-Biała, signing a deal until June 2024.
+On 3 June 2023, during a press conference following a 4–3 comeback win against Resovia, which saw Podbeskidzie finish the season in 7th, one spot short of promotion play-offs, Żuraw announced he would be leaving the team with immediate effect.

+On 26 October 2023, Żuraw took charge of another I liga club Wisła Płock.
+After losing the last three games of the regular season and missing out on the promotion play-offs by two points, Żuraw left the club by mutual consent on 27 May 2024.